palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 $ python manage.py runserver
 {% endhighlight %}

 You've just installed 76 database tables and nearly 35 million records, including all of the campaign finance and lobbying activity records collected by California government stretching back more than a decade.
+Visit ``http://localhost:8000`` and you can start exploring them right away.

 ![admin.png](/img/admin.png)